The safety of road users and laborers is a worry on roads and highways around the world.

 The Risks to Road Safety at Construction Zones

 For workers, drivers, and pedestrians road construction zones exhibit a brutal peril.
-High-speed limits, restless drivers, and boundless traffic clog bring about high risks.
+High-speed limits, restless drivers, and boundless traffic clogs bring about high risks.

-Cone Zones are segments of the highways where road construction is occurring is set apart by cones, barrels, and signs.
+Cone Zones are segments of the highways where road construction is occurring and are set apart by cones, barrels, and signs.

 Roadway signs ahead of time to caution drivers that road work is being done will be placed in construction or maintenance zones.